NaviNavu/foundry-ethernaut-box/README.md

 #### ‣ Start your box

-Switch to another terminal window then run the `StartBox` script to deploy your Box contract on the forked local environment:
+Get back to the project terminal window then run the `StartBox` script to deploy your Box contract on the forked local environment:
 ```bash
 forge script StartBox --broadcast --rpc-url $LOCALHOST
 ```